Labour and postnatal care

 Caring for you and your baby after birth

-As soon as your baby is born you will be encouraged to hold the baby in ‘skin to skin’ contact.
-Skin to skin contact should last for a minimum of 1 hour and is important for keeping baby warm and calm, regulates the babies heartrate and breathing and is important for bonding and breastfeeding.
+Regardless of where baby is born you will be encouraged to hold the baby in ‘skin to skin’ contact after birth.
+Skin to skin contact should last for a minimum of 1 hour and is important for keeping baby warm and calm while regulating the babies heartrate and breathing.
+It is particularly important for bonding and breastfeeding.
+Skin to skin can be enjoyed many times in the first days and weeks of your babies life.

-Within a few hours of the birth of your baby you will be transferred to Florence ward (postnatal ward) where your baby will stay with you at your bedside.
+If you have given birth on labour ward you will be transferred to the postnatal ward (Florence ward) a few hours after the birth of your baby where your baby will stay with you at your bedside.

 Please see the breastfeeding page for further information on breastfeeding / infant feeding.